Living Intentionally in the Summer months: Ayurveda to the rescue!

 By Vanessa Durrant, MSW, LCSW-C, RMT As parents, sometimes we are perplexed by our children’s play.
 What does it mean?
 Are they playing too much,

-🌱3 Ways to Vibe With Spring
+3 Ways to Vibe with Spring

 By Vanessa Durrant, MSW, LCSW-C, RMT, RYT Today marks the first day of spring!
 This day is also known as the vernal (or spring) equinox.